 But that seems like so much hassle! -You may want to shout at me.

 Plus, it’s a good excuse to re-organize and clean out some of those cupboards.
-I’m looking a your Tupperware drawer.
+I’m looking at you, Tupperware drawer.

 However, similar to going on a diet I don’t believe you need to make the switch all at once.
 Don’t throw out your Oreos today.
 Eat them.
 Just don’t buy them tomorrow.